ulrichoke/k8s/README.md

 - Deployment definition
 - Service definition to link to the deployment
 - ConfigMap for configuration
-- Auth to set right permissions.
+- ServiceAccount to set right permissions and authentication.